Surgery for Hippocampal Gliomas Shows Promising Outcomes

 Clusters, prolonged seizures, breathing trouble, new weakness, or major regression.

-This study looked at pediatric movement disorders (MDs) in children and teenagers aged 0-18 years at a specialized clinic in BogotΓ‘, Colombia.
+This study looked at children and teenagers with epilepsy at a hospital in Tanzania.